-- 8.29 The Authority may revoke a health practitioner's appointment at any time.
-The Authority will notify the health practitioner in writing of its revocation and the reasons for the revocation. - 8.30 If the health practitioner disagrees with the Authority's decision, they may request a review of the decision within 14 days of receipt of the decision and provide any relevant information as to why the appointment should not be revoked.
-The Authority will undertake the review and notify the health practitioner of the outcome within 21 days after receipt or after receiving the last document or information the Authority may request from the health practitioner.
+- 8.28 The Authority may revoke a health practitioner's appointment at any time.
+The Authority will notify the health practitioner in writing of its revocation and the reasons for the revocation. - 8.29 If the health practitioner disagrees with the Authority's decision, they may request a review of the decision within 14 days of receipt of the decision and provide any relevant information as to why the appointment should not be revoked.
+The Authority will undertake the review and notify the health practitioner of the outcome within 21 days after receipt or after receiving the last document or information the Authority may request from the health practitioner. - 8.30 A health practitioner may cease their appointment at any time during the term of the appointment by notifying the Authority in writing.